-This alternative would shift the proposed ECO Substation site 700 feet to the east.
+This alternative would shift the proposed ECO Substation site 700 feet to the eastand change the access route to along the west and southern substation boundary.
 Under this alternative, fewer un-named drainages would be impacted, but the overall hydrologic setting would be as described in Section D.12.1.